 This ESOcast shows how observations at many sites in South America, including ESO’s La Silla Observatory, have made the surprise discovery that the remote asteroid Chariklo is surrounded by two dense and narrow rings.
 This is the smallest object by far found to have rings and only the fifth body in the Solar System — after the much larger planets Jupiter, Saturn, Uranus and Neptune — to have this feature.
 The origin of these rings remains a mystery, but they may be the result of a collision that created a disc of debris.
 Credit: ESO

 “The analysis of all observational data revealed a surprising result”, says Snodgrass.
 “Chariklo must be surrounded by a ring.”
 So far, only four bodies with this striking feature are known in the Solar System: the four gas giant planets Jupiter, Saturn, Uranus, and Neptune.
-With a diameter of only approximately 250 kilometres Chariklo is significantly smaller.
+With a diameter of only approximately 250 kilometers Chariklo is significantly smaller.
 The asteroid belongs to a group of small bodies called Centaurs that circle the Sun beyond the orbit of Jupiter.

-The measurements performed with the Danish 1.54-metre telescope of the European Southern Observatory in La Silla (Chile) rendered especially precise results: the data show a ring system, which consists of two distinct structures.
+The measurements performed with the Danish 1.54-meter telescope of the European Southern Observatory in La Silla (Chile) rendered especially precise results: the data show a ring system, which consists of two distinct structures.
 “Both rings are very thin, almost filigree from an astronomical point of view,” says Snodgrass, who analyzed this data.
 A gap of only nine kilometers separates the inner ring with a width of seven kilometers and the outer ring with a width of three kilometers.
 The inner ring is clearly brighter.

 The new results now offer an explanation for earlier, confusing observations of Chariklo.
 While some researchers had found signatures of frozen water, others were not able to confirm this.
 “Apparently, the ice is found in the ring system, rather than on the surface,” says Snodgrass.
 Depending on how the body is inclined as seen from the Earth at the observation time, this ring system produces a weak or a strong signal.
 “The situation is similar to looking at a sheet of paper from the side”, explains Snodgrass.
 “If you hold it exactly horizontally at the level of your eyes, it is hard to see.
 Tilt it slightly and it becomes visible.”